aneves/deficit-puzzle/README.markdown

 app/views/layouts
   Holds the template files for layouts to be used with views.
 This models the common header/footer method of wrapping views.
-In your views, define a layout using the <tt>layout :default</tt> and create a file named default.html.erb.
+In your views, define a layout using the `layout :default` and create a file named default.html.erb.
   Inside default.html.erb, call <% yield %> to render the view using this layout.